Using Library on Linux

 - link with dependencies:

-One can consult makefile in the examples/ directory to see how to compile and link with Adaptive Vision Library.
+One can consult makefile in the examples/ directory to see how to compile and link with Aurora Vision Library.

 Licensing and distribution

 File based licenses are supported on all Linux platforms.
 Dongle licenses depend on CodeMeter runtime.
-Currently codemeter runtime is available for x86_64 and ARMV7-A. To develop and debug programs written with Adaptive Vision Library, Library license has to be present.
-To run compiled binaries linked with Adaptive Vision Library, LibraryRuntime license has to be present.
+Currently Codemeter runtime is available for x86_64 and ARMV7-A. To develop and debug programs written with Aurora Vision Library, Library license has to be present.
+To run compiled binaries linked with Aurora Vision Library, LibraryRuntime license has to be present.

 One can use